 I like making and organizing lists.
 When the time came where I had to make a newborn essentials checklist, I was all over it like white on rice.
-I read reviews, watched a lot of vlogs and I thought I pretty much had everything I needed when the baby came.
+I read blogs and online reviews, asked friends a lot, watched a lot of vlogs.
+I thought I pretty much had everything I needed when the baby came.

-Then I realized there were still a lot of things I never thought I needed until I was actually taking care of her.
-And there were a lot of things that other moms were recommending that really, are not an essential.
+Then I realized there were still a lot of things I never thought I needed until I was actually taking care of my baby.
+And there were a lot of things that other moms were recommending that were really not an essential.

 So that’s when I wrote the things to consider before buying newborn essentials and then finally this ultimate newborn essential checklist.

-If you want to save up and you don’t want a crib:
+Here’s a newborn must-have If you want to save up by co-sleeping and you don’t want a crib:

 - Mattress – comes usually with the crib, just buy at the same time with the crib

 - 3 – 4 mattress sheets – trust me, you need this many.
 I remember one time, I just changed the sheets then what do you know, someone had a diaper blowout!
 Then a poonami again by the end of the day so just buy 3-4 sheets.

 - 3 – 4 waterproof mattress protector – you’ll need these many too.